There to Old to Stay By Themselves

 My Own Experience

 My sons did not have the same sense of propriety that I had at their age.
-I held a party when I was in ninth while my parents were out of town, but I ended the party abruptly when I found a couple in my parent’s bed.
+I held a party when I was in ninth grade while my parents were out of town, but I ended the party abruptly when I found a couple in my parent’s bed.
 For some reason, my parent’s bed was sacred ground, and I couldn’t believe that anyone would take advantage of my house in that way.
 So I never held a party during my teenage years after that.
-It made an indelible impression that my classmates would have little respect for my home, and things could get out of hand quickly.
+It made an indelible impression that my classmates would have so little respect for my home, and things could get out of hand quickly.

 A Solution to the Problem